Generic Name: ciprofloxacin hydrochloride

 Drug Interactions Oral Antidiabetic Agents

-Inform patients that hypoglycemia has been reported when ciprofloxacin and oral antidiabetic agents were co-administered; if low blood sugar occurs with ciprofloxacin, instruct them to consult their physician and that their antibacterial medicine may need to be changed.
+Inform patients that hypoglycemia has been reported when ciprofloxacin and oral antidiabetic agents were co-administered; if low blood sugar occurs with Ciprofloxacin Tablets, instruct them to consult their physician and that their antibacterial medicine may need to be changed.

 Anthrax and Plague Studies

-Inform patients given ciprofloxacin for these conditions that efficacy studies could not be conducted in humans for feasibility reasons.
+Inform patients given Ciprofloxacin Tablets for these conditions that efficacy studies could not be conducted in humans for feasibility reasons.
 Therefore, approval for these conditions was based on efficacy studies conducted in animals.

 (sip'' roe flox' a sin)